CaPS Outreach Prevention & Education (COPE)

 Let's Talk is a drop-in service that offers an informal, confidential conversation with a CaPS counselor at various campus locations and on Zoom.
 Let’s Talk is not a substitute for therapy and does not constitute mental health treatment.
 Let’s Talk counselors can listen to specific concerns, offer support, help explore solutions, and introduce you to what it’s like to speak with a member of our staff.

-This is a one-hour, faculty designed, professional development opportunity that is meant to serve as a broad overview of how best to aid students at Carnegie Mellon University.
-Ideally following this training, faculty should be able to (1) articulate key findings about the CMU student mental health experience, (2) describe the vital role of faculty in supporting students, (3) identify the appropriate methods to assist students, and (4) describe the available support resources on campus.
+This is a 90-minute faculty-designed, professional development opportunity that is meant to serve as a broad overview of how best to aid students at Carnegie Mellon University.
+Ideally following this session, faculty should be able to (1) articulate key findings about the CMU student mental health experience, (2) describe the vital role of faculty in supporting students, (3) identify the appropriate methods to assist students, and (4) describe the available support resources on campus.